 - Availability & Affordability: Must be available in paperback.
 Titles that are currently in hardback but likely to soon be available in paperback by the time it is on our reading calendar are also eligible.
 Regardless of how good it is, don’t recommend an out-of-stock book.

-- Diversity: Must be 6 female authors and 6 male.
+- Diversity: Must not have more than 6 male writers.
 Must represent different parts of the world, including work that is translated into English.
-Subject matter also must be diverse (can’t all be war histories, for example).
+Themes also must be diverse (can’t all be war histories, for example).

 - Notability: Must be an award-winning or award-nominated work.
 Some risk will be taken with new authors that have been highly praised by the literary community (“The Intuitionist” anyone?) or a work by a well-known author (“Feast of the Goat” for example).